Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Introduction

 There have been attempts made to simulate the observed dispersion of \textit{r}-process elements in galactic GCs. \citet{Bekki2017} uses a model where the higher \textit{r}-process abundances are in a second generation of stars, whereas \citet{Tarumi2021} use a single \textit{r}-process polluting event before the cluster forms.
 Both of these use neutron star mergers (NSMs) as the polluter.
 Also, they use Eu as the tracer of the \textit{r}-process, not Ba, because of the possible \textit{s}-process origin of the Ba.
 Eu was not measured in \citetalias{Gvozdenko2022}. \citet{Tsujimoto2017} measure both Ba and Eu, along with Y, and explain the enrichment of dwarf spheroidal galaxies with both NSMs and magneto-rotational supernovae (MR-SNe).
 These models explain very subsolar abundances, unlike the observations of \citetalias{Gvozdenko2022} being investigated here.
 All the \textit{r}-process elements in these models are often hypothesised to be made in a single event, due to the low abundances being explained.
 Because the [Ba/Fe] of NGC1569-B is so supersolar, all forms of \textit{r}-process Ba pollution need to be considered, as well as multiple events.

+Common envelope jet supernova (CEJSN) are another proposed \textit{r}-process site \citep{Grichener2019a}.
+These occur when a NS is engulfed by a companion giant star.
+CEJSN can reproduce solar abundances for the lanthanides and beyond \citep{Jin2024}, and have also been used to explain the presence of \textit{r}-process elements in the Milky Way \citep{Grichener2022a} and ultra faint dwarf (UFD) galaxies \citep{Grichener2022b}.
+While these CEJEN can explain many of the \textit{r}-process observations, They have similar total \textit{r}-process yields to, and rates of, NSMs \citep{Grichener2019b}, so we don't consider them further.

-The standard NSMs and MR-SNe are considered, as well as a different polluter, collapsars (COLs) \citep{MacFadyen1999}.
+NSMs and MR-SNe are considered here, as well as a different polluter, collapsars (COLs) \citep{MacFadyen1999}.
 These are another type of supernova of rotating massive stars that have higher \textit{r}-process yields \citep{Siegel2019}. \citetalias{Gvozdenko2022} was the first [Ba/Fe] measurement made of NGC1569-B, and this work is the first attempt to model the extremely high value measured.
 The different \textit{r}-process yields and time scales of the three pollution sites \citep{Siegel2022} can be used to distinguish which of them is the dominant polluter of this cluster, as the [Ba/Fe] is so high.